 All cultures have their unique seasonal events.
 Japan is no exception.
 They love to celebrate each individual season.
 Autumn in Japan, with relatively pleasant weather after the severe summer heat, offers different activities and events; colorful trees flourish everywhere, as do festive Halloween parties, and special food dishes are offered up for the season.
 In Japan, the autumn season flows from September to November.
 If you visit Japan in autumn, you can check these ideas below for some fun activities to enrich your travel experience.

-- 1. Picnic at the park to enjoy autumn foliage
+- 1. Picnic at the park to enjoy the autumn foliage

 - 2. Warm up yourself with Oden